2602NAMAN/AirCooler-Control-with-Raspberry-pi-Pico-W/README.md

 ![image](https://github.com/2602NAMAN/Smart-Cooler/assets/113130600/36ed3e5d-a3b5-473b-abee-c979617a9c57)

 ## Flaws-
-There are some flaw in this as it was made by single person.
-(One known error is only one timer will work at a time).
-You and download and use it for your purpose.
+Please note that this project was developed by a single person and may have some flaws.
+One known issue is that only one timer can function at a time.
+You are welcome to download and use the system for your purposes.

-Feel free to ask any queries or suggestion, I would appreciate any bug fix like I mentioned one above.
+Feel free to reach out with any queries or suggestions.
+I would greatly appreciate any assistance with bug fixes, such as resolving the timer issue mentioned above.